KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

 (to be omitted for parameter-less :token:`constructors`), the value of *C1* *v1* is only equal to
 *C2* *v2* when *C1* and *C2*
-are the same :token:`constructor` of the *same* sum type, and *v1* and *v2*
-(which then are either both absent, or else must have the same type) are both absent or are the same value.
+are the same :token:`constructor`, and *v1* and *v2* are both absent or are the same value.
-In other words, whenever the :token:`constructors` are different, or are from different :token:`type_sums`, or the values are different, the results are different.
+In other words, whenever the :token:`constructors` are different or the values are different, the results are different.
-(The fact that synonymous :token:`constructors` of different types yield different values already follows from the fact that values in the models are typed.)

 ..
 COMMENT:  =================================================================